 At the end of the season, you’ll end up with more herbs than you can use fresh, so you’ll want to dry them to use through the winter.
 First, carefully brush off any dirt.
 You don’t want to rinse the leaves in the sink because they can mold instead of drying.
 Remove the leaves from the stems and discard the stems.

 Most herbs air dry quite rapidly when spread out on a screen, kitchen towel or paper towels laid over a wire rack in a cool, dry spot.
-You can also try hanging them in bunches.
 If you’re in a hurry, you can oven dry the herbs.
+You can also dry them by hanging them in bunches.
 Simply spread them in a single layer on a baking sheet and heat them in the oven on the lowest setting until they are crumbly and dry – or use a dehydrator.

 Once the leaves are completely dry, store them in a sealed container in a cool, dark spot.
 They should be used within about a year for maximum flavor.
 If you have space, leave the leaves whole and crush them just before using.
 They’ll retain more flavor and last longer, otherwise crush them between your fingers to minimize the space they will require to store.